 DON’T FORGET TO BRING:

 A good folding chair that will be easy to set up and move around….Your cozy, comfy camp chair may not be the best one for sitting in to play your uke, especially during a workshop.
-Otherwise, you will be able to sit at one of the picnic tables, but you may not be all that comfortable.

 Bring a music stand (and battery-powered light), if you have one.